Discover How Personalized Senior Home Care Works

 Care Services Where You Call Home

 What is Home Care?

 Home care services can help people at any point within the aging process.
-The Home Instead network will work with you to develop a personalized care plan tailored to help fit your family’s needs.
+Your local, Home Instead® franchise office will work with you to develop a personalized care plan tailored to help fit your family’s needs.

 FAQs About Home Care

-A: Home care – also called senior care and in-home caregiving – is a service provided by Home Instead that regularly sends a professional CAREGiverSM to a person’s home or care community to help them accomplish activities of daily living, such as bathing, doing the laundry and meal preparation.
+A: Home care – also called senior care and in-home caregiving – is a service provided by local Home Instead offices that regularly send a Care Professional to a person’s home or care community to help them accomplish activities of daily living, such as bathing, doing the laundry and meal preparation.

 A: When you choose home care, you’ll receive an individual care plan designed to help the entire family achieve quality of life goals.
-The plan will be tailored to individualized needs – based on your input.
-Once a schedule is in place, a CAREGiver will arrive at the appointed time each day or week to provide compassionate, personalized care.
+The plan can be tailored to individualized needs – based on your input.
+Your Care Pro(s) will then be scheduled to arrive at the appointed time each day or week to provide compassionate, personalized care.

-A: A professional CAREGiver can help older adults or those with chronic health conditions complete all kinds of routine activities, such as bathing, dressing, cooking, and housework to make daily life easier and safer.
-CAREGivers help family members by delivering expert care that gives everyone peace-of-mind and relieves any feelings of caregiving being “burdensome.”
-A Home Instead® CAREGiver also will enjoy socializing by chatting, engaging in activities like puzzles or crafts and listening to music.
+A: A professional Care Pro can help older adults or those with chronic health conditions complete all kinds of routine activities, such as bathing, dressing, cooking, and housework to make daily life easier and safer.
+Care Pros can also help family members by delivering expert care that gives everyone peace-of-mind and relieves any feelings of caregiving being “burdensome.”
+A Care Pro also may enjoy socializing by chatting, engaging in activities like puzzles or crafts and listening to music.

-A. Your parents or other loved ones may benefit from in-home caregiving if they exhibit any of these signs:
+A. Your parents or other loved ones may benefit from home care if they exhibit any of these signs: